YarnSpinnerTool/YSDocs/docs/using-yarnspinner-with-rust/creating-commands-functions/creating-functions.md

 # Custom Functions

-As mentioned in the chapter [Functions](../yarn_files/functions.md), Yarn can access user-defined functions.
+As mentioned in the chapter [Functions](../../getting-started/writing-in-yarn/functions.md), Yarn can access user-defined functions.
 A collection of functions is called a *library* and can be accessed through a `DialogueRunner`.

 ## Function Registration

-For an easy example, let's modify the code used in the [setup](./setup.md) to provide a simple `pow` function to Yarn:
+For an easy example, let's modify the code used in the [Quick Start](../quick-start.md) to provide a simple `pow` function to Yarn:
 ```rust
 fn spawn_dialogue_runner(mut commands: Commands, project: Res<YarnProject>) {
     let mut dialogue_runner = project.create_dialogue_runner();